inbo/n2khab-monitoring/functionality.md

     - `sac` (Special Areas of Conservation: Habitats Directive (Flanders))
     - `biogeoregions`
 - GRTS ranking number: derived from:
-    - `GRTSmaster`
+    - `GRTSmaster_habitats`
-    - algorithms to join the `GRTSmaster` ranking number to spatial units (of terrestrial, lotic, lentic types respectively)
+    - algorithms to join the `GRTSmaster_habitats` ranking number to spatial units (of terrestrial, lotic, lentic types respectively)

 In practice, it is possible to build up the base sampling frame in steps, i.e. according to the needs.
 E.g., the addition of `watersurfaces` and `habitatstreams` can also be postponed.